Our Leadership Team

 Program & Operations Director

 Marcia joined New Sector in 2015 and supports national training, evaluation, and operations.
 Marcia is a doctoral candidate at the University of Massachusetts Boston where she is completing her dissertation on deliberative democracy as a mechanism for post-conflict peacebuilding.
 She also works as a curriculum and evaluation strategist at Stanford University.
 Her professional background is in both domestic and international service with the public and social sectors building and piloting intervention models, designing and delivering training, and evaluating impact.
-Marcia holds an MA in peace studies from the University of Bradford as a Fulbright Scholar and BA in communication studies, government, and foreign languages from New Mexico State University.
+Marcia holds an MS in public policy from the University of Massachusetts Boston, a MA in peace studies from the University of Bradford, and BA in communication studies, government, and foreign languages from New Mexico State University.
 She enjoys hiking, traveling abroad, and spending time with her family.

 Leadership Coach & Consultant